 Rashaan Salaam and Kordell Stewart!”
 Sarah Adina Smith cheers with delight, recalling her high school years as a University of Colorado Boulder Buffs fan.

-“I was born and raised in Fort Collins, but my Mom went to CU,” Smith tells Boulder Weekly.
+“I was born and raised in Fort Collins, but my Mom went to CU,” Smith says.
 “We were, like, totally going against our town, but we were really into it.”

-Before the BW can get anywhere close to talking about Smith’s debut feature film, The Midnight Swim, football must be discussed.
+Before you can get anywhere close to talking about Smith’s debut feature film, The Midnight Swim, football must be discussed.

 “I look back on life, I can’t believe I was a sports fan, because I don’t even watch it now,” Smith recalls.
 “But I was so intense about it.
 I would paint my body half-gold and half-black.”